ATLAS-GHOST/SPOOK/README.md

       **Unoptimised Grafana Docker**
       ```docker compose up -d```

+         This has no optimisation to Grafana CPU & RAM usage

       **Optimised Grafana Docker**
       ```docker compose -f docker-compose-optimised.yml up -d```

+         This limits Grafana to a maximum of 1 CPU core and 1024 MB of RAM

    If needed, clean up old containers:
    ```docker rm prometheus grafana```